-According to the latest AIHW report, November 2017, 2.6% of the total disease burden in Australia (using 2011 data) was due to physical inactivity.
+According to the latest report of Australian Institute of Health and Welfare, November 2017, 2.6% of the total disease burden in Australia (using 2011 data) was due to physical inactivity.
 It’s never too late to start exercising and at the same time, knowing how to utilise the maximum potential is equally essential.
 To accomplish this, you have to begin undeviatingly.
 And for that, all you need to do is – enhance your core muscular strength!

 What are the core muscles?

 Major core muscles: Pelvic floor muscles, internal and external obliques, transversus abdominis, multifidus, rectus abdominis, sacrospinalis (especially the longissimus thoracis), and the diaphragm.

 Minor core muscles: The gluteus maximus, latissimus dorsi, and the trapezius muscles.

 The thumb rule that applies to all the core exercises it that you need to keep the abs tight and tensed.
 Also, don’t forget to identify your limits before exerting yourself beyond a point.